Is there a recommendation process for the Summer Program application?

 I’m a teacher or administrator.
 Can the applicant view my submission?

-As in years past, all recommendations are kept confidential.
+All recommendations are kept confidential.
 The applicant will receive only an email notification that the recommendation has been completed.

 The deadline for application is January 11.
 What if my student submits their application on January 11?
 Will they be disqualified for not having my recommendation yet?